awsdocs/amazon-opensearch-service-developer-guide/doc_source/ism.md

 The index is initially in the `hot` state\.
 After ten days, ISM moves it  to the `warm` state\.
 80 days later, after the index is 90 days old, ISM moves the index to the  `cold` state\.
 After a year, the service sends a notification to an Amazon Chime room that the index is being deleted and then permanently deletes it\.

-Note that cold indices require the `cold_delete` operation rather than the normal `delete` operation\.
-Also note that an explicit `timestamp_field` is required in your data in order to manage cold indices with ISM\.
+Note that cold indexes require the `cold_delete` operation rather than the normal `delete` operation\.
+Also note that an explicit `timestamp_field` is required in your data in order to manage cold indexes with ISM\.

 ```
 {